jesta030/docker-sia-nbdserver/README.md

   </tr>
 </table>

-A word about security: Don't expose sia's API port.
-And especially don't run sia with --disable-API-security.
-There are two ways of securely communicating with sia's API: use docker-compose to run botch sia and sia-nbdserver in one container or put both containers on the same docker network without exposing sia's API port.
+<p>A word about security: Don't expose sia's API port.
+And especially don't run sia with <code>--disable-API-security</code>.
+There are two ways of securely communicating with sia's API: use docker-compose to run both sia and sia-nbdserver in one container or put both containers on the same docker network without exposing sia's API port.</p>

 <h3>Host</h3>